zyllt/bank-transaction-demo/README.md

 - Spring WebFlux for reactive programming
 - Spring Validation for input validation
 - Spring Boot JSON for JSON processing
+- Spring Boot Cache and Caffeine Cache improve performance
 - Apache Commons Lang3 for utility functions
 - Project Lombok for reducing boilerplate code
 - JUnit 5 for testing
 - Reactor Test for testing reactive components
 - Docker for containerization
 - Maven for project management

+## Caching Implementation

+The application uses Spring Cache to improve performance by caching frequently accessed transaction data:

+- **Cache Configuration**: Configured in `CacheConfig.java` using Caffeine as the cache provider
+- **Cache Usage**:
+  - Transaction retrieval operations are cached to reduce database/storage access
+  - Cache is automatically invalidated when transactions are updated or deleted
+  - Custom TTL (Time-To-Live) settings to ensure data freshness
+- **Cache Annotations**:
+  - `@Cacheable`: Applied to retrieval methods to store and fetch from cache
+  - `@CacheEvict`: Used on update/delete operations to remove stale data
+  - `@CachePut`: Used to update the cache when transaction data changes

+This caching strategy significantly reduces response times for repeated transaction queries.